 ACTED has been working in the Democratic Republic of the Congo since 2003 to respond to humanitarian needs throughout the country.
 ACTED teams intervene in emergency situations towards the most vulnerable populations and displaced people in order to meet their basic needs.
 The NGO goes beyond emergency aid and implements long-term activities such as rehabilitation works, agricultural recovery projects or the geographic information systems.
 Through these, ACTED seeks to strengthen the resilience of populations and to support the structuring of civil society.

-The Democratic Republic of the Congo is facing a major humanitarian crisis affecting more than 7.3 million people.
-6.9 million people, including 4.2 million children are in need of emergency assistance.
+The Democratic Republic of the Congo is facing a major humanitarian crisis affecting more than 12.8 million people.
+6.9 million people, including 9.8 million that are deeply afected by armed conflicts and antural disasters.
 This crisis results from the continued security instability, notably affecting the Eastern provinces of the country.

 The resurgence of armed conflicts and inter-community violence in recent years has led to massive population displacements.
 With more than 2.1 million internally displaced persons, half of humanitarian needs are related to these massive movements of population.
 A volatile political context, the economic slowdown and the increase in inter-community violence have exacerbated the humanitarian context.
 In some regions, the situation continues to deteriorate while physical and security constraints are hampering aid delivery.